soarqin/YAERModLoader/README.md

 - [toml-c](https://github.com/arp242/toml-c): The library used to parse toml files, for ModEngine config file compatibility.
 - [wingetopt](https://github.com/alex85k/wingetopt): The library used to parse command line arguments.
 - [libofdf](https://github.com/Jan200101/libofdf): The library used to parse Valve's VDF files, for locating game folder.
+- [LZMA SDK](https://7-zip.org/sdk.html): The library used to embed dll as compressed data, the SDK is in public domain.
 - exe LOGO from [logowik](https://logowik.com/elden-ring-logo-vector-svg-pdf-ai-eps-cdr-free-download-12207.html)